kunny/RemoteroidWeb/README.md

 #### Add new device

 *Register a new device.
 Payload should contain device information to be registered.
-Once device information has registered, each device's UUID has generated and returned to user with response.
+Once device information has registered, each device's UUID is generated and returned to user with response.
 User should store device's UUID to request device-specific operations.*

 * **Method** : POST
 * **Path** : /apis/device/register